holstonia-investigations/holstonia-investigations/research.md

 ## Published Papers
+This page provides access to research papers produced by the Holstonia Bigfoot Investigations.
+Papers are numbered sequentially and made available as they reach a stable, review-ready state.
+Earlier versions may be revised as methods, data, or contextual understanding evolve.
 ### Paper 1 — From Presence-Only Reports to Testable Inference
 *A monitoring framework for rare and elusive species*

 - Status: Public release
 - Format: PDF / DOCX
 - Access: [View on Google Drive](https://drive.google.com/open?id=1dgdidH1yDIKysyHcRaVmil5aiHapVBT5&usp=drive_fs)

-This page provides access to research papers produced under the Holstonia Bigfoot Investigations project.
-Papers are numbered sequentially and made available as they reach a stable, review-ready state.
-Earlier versions may be revised as methods, data, or contextual understanding evolve.

-## Paper Series

-### Paper 1
-**Evaluating Anomalous Biological Claims: Method, Evidence, and Inference in the Study of Bigfoot**
-A methodological overview establishing analytical standards, inference boundaries, and evidentiary constraints in the evaluation of anomalous biological reports.

----

 ### Paper 2
 **From Presence-Only Reports to Testable Inference: A Monitoring Framework for Rare and Elusive Species**